rcmdnk/ec2/docs/environment-setup.md

 When you do set it, the same groups are attached to both the Packer build instance and the launched instances, so they have to cover both.
-Inbound TCP 22 from wherever you run Packer and from wherever you SSH in; add UDP 60000-61000 if you use mosh.
+Inbound TCP 22 from wherever you run Packer and from wherever you SSH in; add UDP 60000-61000 if you use mosh, or TCP 2022 (by default) if you use Eternal Terminal.
 Outbound HTTPS for the package installs, and outbound TCP 2049 when you mount EFS or FSx.
-Note that `SSH_INTERFACE` defaults to `private_ip`, so the machine running Packer must reach the VPC privately - over a VPN, Direct Connect, or from inside the VPC.
+Note that `SSH_INTERFACE` defaults to `private_ip`,
+so the machine running Packer must reach the VPC privately - over a VPN, Direct Connect, or from inside the VPC.
 Otherwise set it to `public_ip` with a public subnet, or to `session_manager`.